Law and Economics

 a.
 Basic Concepts in Economic Reasoning

 Essential to an understanding of the law and economics movement is a set of fundamental concepts.
-The most central assumption in economics is that human beings are rational maximizers of their individual satisfactions.
-This, in turn, implies that human beings respond to incentives.
+The most central assumption in economics is that human beings are rational maximizers of their individual satisfactions, and, in turn, respond to incentives.
 A rational maximizer of personal satisfaction adjusts means to ends in the most efficient way possible.
 It is important to realize that economics, as understood here, is not restricted to analysis of monetary issues; there are nonmonetary as well as monetary satisfactions.
 Every potential satisfaction is implicated in the calculus of economic satisfactions and therefore can be investigated according to economic or means-end rationality and the trade-off of costs and benefits.
 Normally what is aimed at through economic reasoning is the improvement of efficiency.

 b.
 How Law Can Encourage Economic Efficiency

-As stated above, the descriptive claim made by proponents of the law and economics movement is that law is best understood as a tool to promote economic efficiency.
+The law and economics movement claims that law is best understood as a tool to promote economic efficiency.
 But how can the institution of law help encourage efficient transactions?
 One way is to help avoid situations that lead to market failure.
-An obvious example of market failure is the existence of monopolies.
-A functional monopoly enables one party to extract more profit from a good than a healthy market would allow.
+One example of market failure is the existence of monopolies: a situation where one party is able to extract more profit from a good than a healthy market would allow.
 Law can be used as a tool to ensure that monopoly situations are hard to bring about and maintain.
 Another way legal systems can be used to ensure economically efficient transactions is through the enforcement of valid contracts.
-By ensuring compliance with contractual terms courts can give parties to a contract the expectation that the other party will have good reason to fulfill the agreed-to obligations.
+By ensuring compliance with contractual terms courts can give parties to a contract confidence that the other party will fulfill the agreed-to obligations.
 This becomes especially important in situations where the parties must complete their obligations at different times.

 But some types of market failure are less obvious, and the legal means toward remedying them subtler.
 One problem in market transactions is that of externalities.
 An externality is a cost not reflected in the market price of a good.
 For instance, a factory may not have to internalize the costs it imposes upon the environment into the selling price of its goods.
 In this case the market price of the good will not reflect its real cost – and therefore some of the costs are imposed upon parties in an involuntary manner.
-In light of this possibility Pigou argued that to internalize the externalities legal means should be used to impose a marginal tax upon the offending party.
+Pigou argues in regard to this that legal means should be used to impose a marginal tax upon the offending party, to internalize any externalities.
 The economist Coase argued that this conclusion, while warranted in specific cases, was too global.
-In fact, Coase argued that in a market where transactions are costless and people do not act strategically rights assignments are irrelevant because from any starting point the results will be economically efficient.
+Coase argued that in a market where transactions are costless and people do not act strategically, rights assignments are irrelevant because from any starting point the results will be economically efficient.
 In other words, the Coase Theorem states that if there are no transaction costs the assignment of entitlements will be irrelevant to the goal of allocative efficiency.
 In such a situation there will be no need for law to internalize costs because people will bargain to the most efficient possible allocation of goods.
 But outside of conceptually ideal markets there are always transaction costs such as information costs, opportunity costs and administrative costs.
-And if transaction costs are somewhat high, then it does matter how property rights are assigned.
+If transaction costs are somewhat high, then it does matter how property rights are assigned.
 Therefore the enforcement and allocation of legal entitlements will be an important factor in ensuring economically efficient exchanges.
 So law can be used to encourage economic efficiency.
 But is all law best described in economic terms?

 c.
 Can All Law be Explained as Economic in Nature?

 It may be no real surprise that law often is used to encourage efficient exchanges.
 But it seems a stretch to claim that law as an institution is best completely described in economic terms.
 It seems counterintuitive to view all law as based upon market principles.
-One of the virtues of the economic analysis of law is that, contrary to our unschooled intuitions, it can see such disparate areas as contract, tort and criminal law as all based upon economic aims, therefore giving law a more coherent basis than other theories can offer.
-For instance Richard Posner argues that tort cases (or cases involving “private” harm) can be seen as contractual by looking for the hypothetical terms that the parties to the accident would have agreed to in advance in order to bring about the “accident” voluntarily.
-A more obvious example is the assumption that criminals are deterred by the threat of punishment only if the likelihood of punishment multiplied by the quantity of punishment exceeds the gain offered by the specific criminal act.
-Scholars have been quite effective in extending the tools of economic analysis into areas that seem upon first inspection to be anything but economic in nature.
+What the economic analysis of law manages, though , is to see such disparate areas as contract, tort and criminal law as all based upon economic aims, therefore giving law a more coherent basis than other theories can offer.
+Richard Posner argues that tort cases – those involving private harm – can be seen as contractual by looking for the hypothetical terms that the parties to an accident would have agreed to in advance in order to bring about the accident voluntarily.
+Also that criminals are deterred by the threat of punishment only if the likelihood of punishment multiplied by the quantity of punishment exceeds the gain offered by the criminal act.
+Scholars have been quite effective in extending the tools of economic analysis into areas that seem to be anything but economic in nature.
 Even rules of evidence and legal ethics have proved amenable to economic analysis.
-But it may be argued that an economic explanation of law fails as either a descriptive analysis of law (for example because it doesn’t do justice to everyday conceptions used within law) or as an analytical analysis of the necessary conditions for the practice of law to exist (for example economic analysis may not be able to account for the “internal point of view” which Hart thought so central to a proper understanding of law).
-More “analytical” approaches to economic analysis of law have considered this a fatal flaw in the project (see Coleman 2001).
+However, it may be argued that an economic explanation of law fails on two counts.
+Firstly as a descriptive analysis it doesn’t do justice to everyday legal conceptions.
+Secondly as an analytical analysis of the necessary conditions for the practice of law it may not be able to account for the internal point of view which Hart thought so central to a proper understanding of law.
+More analytical approaches to economic explanation of law have considered this a fatal flaw in the project (see Coleman 2001).
 This may be mistakenly importing traditional philosophical aims into a drastically different project, but the truth is that it is often hard to tell what types of theoretical claims are being made within law and economics.
 If the claims are of exhaustive descriptive accuracy or of the necessary and sufficient conceptual foundations of law then it is more than likely a failure.
-But whether or not law and economics analysis should be taken as offering an accurate or even conceptually necessary description of law as a social institution, and whether or not is suffices as a complete analysis of law, it could be argued that law should in any case adopt economic efficiency as the central aim animating judicial decision-making.
+But whether or not law and economics is an accurate or even conceptually necessary description of law as a social institution, and whether or not it suffices as a complete analysis of law, it could be argued that law should in any case adopt economic efficiency as the central aim guiding judicial decision-making.

 3. Economics and Normative Jurisprudence

-It may be the case that though analytically incomplete economic analysis models the actual results of legal institutions better than any other theory.
-Even so, this would not entail that law ought to be consciously used for such an aim.
-Might not law be better used to aim at issues related to “Justice,” “Duty” or the like?
-Advocates of a normative jurisprudence of law and economics have argued against such a conclusion.
+Though analytically incomplete, economic analysis models the actual results of legal institutions better than any other theory.
+This does not entail, however, that law ought to be consciously used for such an aim.
+Might not law be better used to consider issues related to justice, duty and the like?
+Advocates of law and economics have argued against such a conclusion.
 The arguments usually are of two types.
-First, it is claimed that meanings of words such as “justice” or “duty” are so vague and in dispute that the use of such concepts for a basis of judicial decisions offers no guidance whatsoever.
-Further, it is argued that while such concepts are unhelpfully complex, the tools of economic analysis and the concept of economic efficiency are sufficiently clear to provide the judge a solid and predictable basis of decision.
-One further point often made here is that law is better able to allocate according to efficiency rather than justice or duty due to limitations of institutional competence.
-This might be so if issues of justice are so complex as to necessitate the ability to cognize information that courts are structurally incapable to recognize.
+First, it is claimed that meanings of words such as justice or duty are so vague and in dispute that the use of such concepts for a basis of judicial decisions offers no guidance whatsoever.
+It is argued that while such concepts are unhelpfully complex, the tools of economic analysis and the concept of economic efficiency are sufficiently clear to provide the judge a solid and predictable basis of decision.
+Law is better able to decide according to efficiency rather than justice or duty due to limitations of institutional competence.
+This might be so if issues of justice are so complex as to involve information that courts are structurally unable to process.
 Second, it has been argued that because the paradigm case of justice is the freely entered in to contract, law is best seen as a tool to optimize contractual arrangements.
 If this is so, then where law can help is in situations where transaction costs are so high as to prohibit efficient contractual relationships.
 Here Posner argues that law can encourage economic efficiency by assigning property rights to those parties who would have secured them through market exchange if transaction costs were lower.
 In other words law should bring about allocations that mimic the results of a properly functioning market.
-In addition, advocates of the application of economic analysis of law claim that other jurisprudential traditions seem to be unable to make: that the analytic tools offered by law and economics has encouraged the further creation of other productive areas for analyzing law (see Posner 1998).
+In addition, advocates of economic analysis of law make a claim that other jurisprudential traditions seem to be unable to: that the analytic tools offered by law and economics has encouraged the further creation of other productive areas for analyzing law (see Posner 1998).

-Another argument for the fertility of the economic analysis of law is that it has spawned a number of further tools that seem analytically helpful for understanding legal institutions.
+Another argument for the fertility of the economic analysis of law is that it has spawned a number of further tools that seem helpful in understanding legal institutions.
 Three of the most important of these are the results of behavioral economics, game theory and public choice theory.

 a.
 Behavioral Economics and Law

 Practitioners of behavioral law and economics examine human limits to means-end rationality.
-One of the many results of behavioral economics is the concept of “bounded rationality.”
+One of the outcomes of behavioral economics is the concept of bounded rationality.
 Bounded rationality means that information is not processed according to a model of perfect means-end rationality but, to the contrary, is distorted due to limits of our cognitive abilities.
-For instance the “endowment effect” is thought to be a behavioral limit that distorts the proper valuation of property (which is an important aspect of bargaining to efficient outcomes).
-According to such an effect, the actual ownership of objects creates an irrational cognitive overvaluation of such objects.
-Another claim is that our cognitive abilities are distorted by the “availability heuristic.”
+For instance the endowment effect is thought to be a behavioral limit that distorts the proper valuation of property, an important aspect of bargaining to efficient outcomes.
+According to the effect, the ownership of objects creates an irrational cognitive overvaluation of them.
+Another claim is that our cognitive abilities are distorted by the availability heuristic.
 According to this the availability of strong imagery may induce us to over or underestimate the actual probability of events associated with the image.
-For instance, graphic representations of highly improbable harms might be more influential on behavior and demand unjustified use of resources if in opposition to statistical analysis showing another equally undesirable harm to be more common and easier to avoid.
+For instance, graphic representations of highly improbable harms might be more influential on behavior and demand unjustified use of resources than statistical analysis showing another equally undesirable harm to be more common and easier to avoid.
 Jurisprudential practices could be significantly influenced by such results.
 For instance, judges might be as irrationally influenced by the availability heuristic as other human beings.
-Therefore victim impact statements might be important correctives to the court if a well-presented defendant’s presence in the court skews judicial or jury-based analysis.
+Therefore victim impact statements might be important correctives to proceedings if a well-presented defendant’s presence in the court skews judge or jury’s decisions.
 An awareness of such a cognitive failure could help adjust legal reasoning and its conclusions accordingly.
 Finally, an awareness and exploitation of universal cognitive limits might help legislators to design more effective laws (see Sunstein 2000).

 Game theory adds to economic modeling the phenomenon of strategic action.
-Strategic actions are actions adopted because of the competitive nature of many social transactions.
-Strategic action is action that is adopted due to how the individual expects others to act in response.
-So, for example, a person who wishes to buy an item cheap would act disinterested so as not to signal his or her actual desires to the seller.
+Strategic actions are those adopted because of the competitive nature of many social transactions.
+They are adopted due to how one individual expects another to act in response.
+For example, a person who wishes to buy an item cheap would act disinterested so as not to signal his or her actual desires to the seller.
 Addition of analytic tools dealing with strategic action greatly strengthens the economic analysis of law.
 For instance, the Coase theorem, to function properly, necessarily excludes strategic action; cooperation is just assumed.
 But it seems apparent that legal actions often are deeply implicated in and animated by strategic motives.
 Common sense tells us that full open cooperation is not always the best path to bringing about one’s desired results.
 In fact much of the bargaining invested in designing an effective contract seems to be done in the shadow of potential strategic action on the part of the contracting parties.
 Designing legal rules with an eye to the possibility of strategic action helps ensure that the rules will not create perverse outcomes.
-For instance, if the defendant’s privilege against self-incrimination were attached to a prosecutorial right to encourage an inference of guilt from the silence the privilege would be all but useless.
-Therefore, courts have not only barred comment on the refusal to testify but also have required that juries, on defendant’s request, be instructed that no inference should be made from such a choice (see Baird et al 1994).
+For instance, if a defendant’s privilege against self-incrimination could also encourage an inference of guilt from the silence the privilege would be all but useless.
+Therefore, courts have not only barred comment on the refusal to testify but also have required that juries, on defendant’s request, make no inference from such a choice (see Baird et al 1994).
 Further, the understanding that legislators might have adopted specific wording for a law based upon strategic motives may help direct the proper aims of judicial interpretation.
 This type of claim, though, is often better analyzed by the tools offered in public choice theory.

-The agenda set by those involved in public choice theory is centered upon how the nature of the legislative process and collective decision processes influence the nature of law.
-It is often described as the application of economic models of decision-making and their results (such as Arrow’s Theorem) to the issues that traditionally occupy political science.
+Public choice theory is centered upon how the nature of the legislative process and collective decision making influence the nature of law.
+It is the application of economic models of decision-making and their results to the issues that traditionally occupy political science, for example Arrow’s Theorem.
 One claim made within public choice theory is that a proper understanding of collective decision processes will help judges understand their position within the system.
-For instance it might be argued that if all collective decisions are unavoidably influenced by those who get to frame the questions debated and the order of voting (in other words that all collective decisions are influenced by the agenda-setter) public legislation will need to be interpreted differently than if it were a more neutral recording of collective wishes.
-For example, such a theoretical result makes problematic a court’s reference to the intent of the legislature.
+If all collective decisions are unavoidably influenced by those who get to frame the questions debated and the order of voting – the agenda-setters – public legislation will need to be interpreted differently than if it were a more neutral recording of collective wishes.
+Such a theoretical result makes problematic a court’s reference to the intent of the legislature.

 5. References and Further Readings